chienj1/near-payday/README.md

 8. Confirm the transaction.
 9. The card will show more info now.
 10. Upon the time arrive, login with the receiver account, and you can claim a portion of the balance by clicking "Claim."
+11. The "x" on the upper left of each card is used to delete a payflow.
+The balance will be return to the sender if the payflow is not started.

 ### Notice
   - Once the payflow starts, the sender cannot do anything about it.